 Robert Heinlein had three rules of writing: 1) You must write.
 2) You must finish what you write.
 3) You must send what you write to an editor.

 Obviously, that last thing is also of critical importance if you’re to be published.
-And I think that Heinlein’s rules 2 and 3 speak to a couple of other essentials.
+And I think that Heinlein’s Rules #2 and #3 speak to a couple of other essentials.
 One of my favorite email tags is “Talent is helpful in writing, but guts are absolutely essential.”
-You have to be persevering—in fact, downright stubborn.
-That’s because you have to believe in what you do, to keep after it even when you get reject slips and bad reviews, or you have a book orphaned.
+You have to be persevering—in fact, downright mulish.
+That’s because you have to believe in what you do, to keep after it even when you get reject slips and bad reviews, or you have a book orphaned . . . or several.

 You have to keep sending the same manuscript out as many times as it takes, and if an agent or editor gives you suggestions for making your manuscript better (or at least salable to them) you have to be able to take criticism and make changes.
 But you also have to have good enough grasp of craft to know when what you’ve written is legitimately good and NOT change it at the whim of a single editor.